uwrit/infra-docs/docs/access/ssh.md

    or:

 		ssh-keygen -t ecdsa -b 521 -f ~/.ssh/<my_private_sshkey>
 > Note: Ensure that you enter a strong password to protect the keypair and protect that password.

-4. Once the key is created, send the contents of the public key text file (my_private_sshkey.pub in the example above) to <a href="mailto:rithelp@uw.edu">rithelp@uw.edu</a> with your name and UW NetID.
+4. Once the key is created, send the contents of the public key text file (my_private_sshkey.pub in the example above) to <a href="mailto:rithelp@uw.edu">rithelp@uw.edu</a> with your name, UW NetID, and systems you request access to.

 	**Tip**: Output contents of files to the screen using the `cat` command: